 completed their school concert.
 It was a little bit different this year with it being filmed and recorded so that all of the parents would be able to see it.
-Students fantastic had a singing time, and dancing to so many fun songs!
+Students had a fantastic time, singing

+and dancing to so many fun

+songs!